g-lee2/LocalBusinessLookupApi.Solution/README.md

 ]
 ```

-### Note on Pagination Params
+### Note on Pagination Parameters

 Both the page query parameter and items per page query parameters are optional.
 The BusinessApi will return a default of 5 results per page at a time, and up to a maximum of 5.
-If the page query parameter is left blank, the default page returned is 1.
+If the page query parameter is left blank, it will return page 1 as default.

 ## Known Bugs